nathanenterline/nathan_enterline/README.md

 </a>

 # Cybersecurity Master's Student
 Passionate about defending against cyber threats and building resilient systems.
 Focusing on network security and threat intelligence.
 Experienced in Python, Kali Linux, Nmap, and Metasploit.
-Seeking internship opportunities in cybersecurity.
+Seeking internship and full time job opportunities in cybersecurity.

 ## Skills Overview
 - Scripting Languages: Bash, PowerShell, Perl